leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 (tea.KeyMsg) ctrl+c
 ```

+Note the first message received is the window resize message, which Bubbletea sends to your program shortly after startup.

 ## 3. Live reload code changes

 Web app developers use [livereload](https://github.com/livereload/livereload-js) to see the effects of code changes in near real-time in the browser.
-You should do the same for your TUI.
+You should do the equivalent for your TUI.
 I've cobbled together a couple of scripts for PUG:

 ```bash
 #!/usr/bin/env bash